International Maritime Dangerous Goods (IMDG) Course

 Why Choose Hazmat School?

 As one of the nation’s leaders in workplace safety training, Hazmat School serves over 20,000 students each year.
-Our instructors use in-depth, real-world exercises and a step-by-step approach to keep your organization’s maritime shipments in compliance with the latest IMDG rules and regulations.
-After completing our short, affordable online course, you and your employees will have the knowledge and capacity to safely handle and ship hazardous materials and dangerous goods across international waters.
+Our instructors are experts in offering IMDG training and educating students on IMDG rules and regulations.
+After students complete our online course, they will have the knowledge they need to handle and ship hazardous materials across international waters safely.